AvePoint/cloud-api/docs/docs/Use AvePoint Graph Modern API.md

 # Use AvePoint Graph Modern API

+Welcome to AvePoint Graph Modern API, your gateway to accessing and managing AvePoint Confidence Platform with efficiency and security.
+This API is designed to streamline your data management and backup monitoring processes, providing IT professionals with robust tools and insights.

 ## Authentication and Authorization

 To access the resources of AvePoint Cloud Services via the AvePoint Graph Modern API, you must configure the app registration and grant the necessary permissions.
 This process involves:

 - **Registering an app**: Set up your app in AvePoint Online Services.
 - **Permissions**: Assign the appropriate permissions for your app.
 - **Authentication**: Use the generated application (client) ID for secure access.